-Project Name: Gage Hydroelectric Project FERC No. 2397 Project Description: Project review for LIHI re-certification
+Project Name: Pierce Mills Hydroelectric Project

+Project Description: LIHI re-certification

 Please Note: The FWS office may have modified the Project Name and/or Project Description, so it may be different from what was submitted in your previous request.
 If the Consultation Code matches, the FWS considers this to be the same project.
 Contact the office in the 'Provided by' section of your previous Official Species list if you have any questions or concerns.